KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog2.md

      * Acknoledge the Recursive Invocation then finish creating the trigger
    - Configure environment variables as key-value pairs
      * DestinationBucket: name of media bucket
-     * MediaConvertRole: name of media convert role
+     * MediaConvertRole: ARM of media convert role
    - Under general configuration, set the timeout to 2 minutes
    - Copy the following code and paste it into the lambda_function.py file: